brannerchinese/rc_study_plans/projects/postponed_tasks.md

 **JS track**
  * [　] Color-match iteration: center the two tables.
+ * [　] Read about shift from HTML tables as a formatting tool to CSS floats and display: block/inline/inline-block.
+(Thanks to Vivian Brown.)
  * [　] Refactor iteration 6
  * [　] Try out the preferred TDD options for JavaScript: UnitJS and SinonJS.
  * [　] Color-match iteration: add a graphical picker.